mrScorpio/Gopher360/README.md

 Config file instructions
 ======
-There is a configuration file config.ini for simple keybindings.
+There is a configuration file config.ini to change some values.

+There is also a keybindings file keybindings.ini to customize the controller keybinds.

 You can set which controller buttons will activate the configuration events based on the official microsoft keys hexadecimal values.